Google Business Profile chat for contractors in 2026

 Get more reviews →Turn mobile visitors into calls and quote requests with better proof and CTAs.

-Fix follow-up →Check owner pay, deposits, margins, and job profitability before quoting.
+Open follow-up resources →Check owner pay, deposits, margins, and job profitability before quoting.

 Review pricing →Tighten hiring pipelines, technician handoffs, and operations routines.